Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations

 Adam (Adaptive Moment Estimation) \cite{kingma2014} refines gradient descent by computing adaptive learning rates for each parameter, leveraging both the first moment and the second moment of the gradients.
 Variants like AdamW \cite{loshchilov2017} and AdamL2 have been proposed to address specific issues such as weight decay and improved regularization.

 To analyze these optimization algorithms through a continuous framework, we employ well-established tools from differential equations to examine the convergence and stability of these methods.
-For example, as the learning rate tends to zero (\( \alpha \to 0 \)), the gradient descent algorithm, interpreted via the Euler method, can be approximated by the following first-order differential equation:
+For example, under the scaling \( t = \alpha\,k \), the gradient descent algorithm, interpreted via the Euler method, can be approximated by the following first-order differential equation:

 Given that the AdaGrad, RMSProp, and Adam algorithms incorporate memory effects through the accumulation of past gradients, they are naturally expected to be represented by integro-differential operators.
 The primary contributions of this work are summarized as follows: \begin{itemize} \item We propose continuous formulations for the AdaGrad, RMSProp, and Adam algorithms using integro-differential equations, as described in Propositions \ref{prop:AdaGrad} to \ref{prop:Adam}.
-We emphasize that the memory effects are encapsulated within the nonlocal terms of these equations. \item We provide a numerical comparison between the results obtained from these continuous models and the original discrete algorithms, focusing on the accuracy and dynamics of the continuous approximations: Figures \ref{fig:AdaGrad_Nonlocal_theta} to \ref{fig:Adam_Nonlocal_G}.
-Additionally, we detail the numerical methods employed to solve the integro-differential equations. \end{itemize}
+We emphasize that the memory effects are encapsulated within the nonlocal terms of these equations.